zmahfuz0613/Rails-Active-Record-Migrations/README.md

-# Rails Active Record Migrations + Validations
+# Rails Active Record Migrations + Validations Exercise
  We just learned about Rails Model migrations and validations.
 Let's get some more practice on what we covered by adding onto the `models_example` app we just built during the lesson.
 You can follow along with the lesson plan to complete the steps below.